Should I invest in taxable accounts?

 I’m well into my second decade of Do-It-Yourself (DIY) investing but that doesn’t mean you should invest using a taxable account like I have.

-Today’s post will tell you why and offer some considerations for your portfolio.
+Today’s post will tell you what I think about, why, and offer some considerations for your portfolio.

 First up, some background how I’ve invested for the last 10+ years as that passionate DIY investor.